 Why it works: This journey map is chock full of details, but makes them easily digestible by breaking the journey into sections (Awareness, Research, etc.).
 Visually, it also uses minimal or muted lines so that the page doesn’t feel so busy.
-Most importantly, the map integrates “customer effort” into the journey, which is an essential element (read our thoughts on why effort matters here).
+Most importantly, the map integrates “customer effort” into the journey, which is an essential element.

 What you can do: Break your longer journey into phases to help the reader consume the information easier.
 Consider how you can measure and integrate effort into the picture.

 Why it works: This map breaks down the methods buyers use to educate themselves about their car purchase and what factors were beneficial.